YunYouJun/define-config-ts/README.md

 `unconfig` load config need 2-3s, `c12` only need 0.2s, and custom `loadConfig` by `jiti` directly is 0.0006s 0.6ms.

-I only want to load `*.config.ts` and do not wish to support other formats and complex functions.
+I only want to load `*.config.ts` and do not wish to support other formats and complex merging features.

 So I created this package `define-config-ts`.